vmgdimmick/Mini-Project-1/README.md

 ## Introduction
 We wanted to look into employee productivity and the various factors encompassed.
 This project explores the factors influencing employee productivity and satisfaction, with a focus on:
-- Decision Tree model for employee attrition
+- Decision Tree model for predicting whether employee will perform well
 - Neural Network to predict job satisfaction
-- Clustering model for grouping work projects
+- Clustering model for exploring factors that influence number of projects completed

 By combining these approaches, we aim to answer our question: How do certain factors influence employee satisfaction and productivity?